-If you run into a Covid-specific issue that affects your ability to continue in the class, please reach out to me to help find a solution.
+If you run into a Covid-specific issue that affects you, please reach out to me to discuss privately.

 FINAL WORD:

 I enjoy teaching literature courses: I believe they can be the most empowering classes a person can take in college because the skills you learn can help you in virtually every part of your life.
 I took this job to help people discover their potential: as long as you are willing to do the work, I will do everything in my power to help you not only pass the course, but to be the best writer you can be.